 Formed in 1983 in the village of Swardeston, Fiddlesticks North West Clog, now based in Norwich, follow the North West Morris tradition from Lancashire and north Cheshire.

 We draw our dancers from a wide area of Norfolk.
 During the summer months we can be seen in our striking green skirts and black waistcoats, and are a frequent sight entertaining holiday makers and locals alike outside pubs and other attractions.
 We are always accompanied by our band of musicians whose instruments include concertina, accordion, melodeon, tin whistle, drums and fiddle.

 Our style of clog dancing originated in the early 1900s in the north west of England.
 We wear the everyday footwear of that time; wooden-soled clogs, and the dances, using garlands, slings, or sticks decorated with ribbons and bells, are often named after their town of origin.

-Please view of Programme of Events for 2013.
+Please view our Programme of Events for 2023.